mitdbg/datascienceclass/fall_2019/lab_1/README.md

 # Lab 1: Basic Tools (SQL / Pandas)

 * **Learning Objective**: Learn to load data and manipulate it using both Pandas and SQL
 * **Deliverables**: Students will submit python source code, SQL queries, and answer some questions.
-Answers will be submitted through Greadescope.
+Answers will be submitted through Gradescope.

 This lab will use both Pandas and SQL to explore  Federal Election Commission data from the 2016 election.